nanometre/bjj-ecommerce-tgc-proj3-express/README.md

 POST /checkout/process_payment
 ```
 #### Response
-This API is called by Stripe.
+Stripe calls this API.
 On ```checkout.session.completed``` event, the API will delete the items from user's cart and create new order, order item(s) and address entries in the database.

 ## 4. Backend Web Application Structure and Features
 ### 4.1 Structure
-The backend web application can only be accessed by the employees.
-There are 2 different types of employees, the owner(s) and the manager(s).
+The employees can only access the backend web application.
+There are 2 types of employees, the owner(s) and the manager(s).
 The owner(s) have access to all pages and the manager(s) have access to all pages except the ```users``` pages.
 All pages of the web application can be accessed through the side navigation bar.

 The image below shows a flowchart of how the different pages can be accessed.
 The pages in the red box can only be accessed by the owner(s)